Richard III of England: Discovery of remains

 On 4 February 2013, the University of Leicester confirmed that the skeleton was beyond reasonable doubt that of King Richard III.
 This conclusion was based on mitochondrial DNA evidence, soil analysis, and dental tests (there were some molars missing as a result of caries), as well as physical characteristics of the skeleton which are highly consistent with contemporary accounts of Richard's appearance.
 The team announced that the "arrowhead" discovered with the body was a Roman-era nail, probably disturbed when the body was first interred.
 However, there were numerous perimortem wounds on the body, and part of the skull had been sliced off with a bladed weapon; this would have caused rapid death.
-The team concluded that it is unlikely that the king was wearing a helmet in his last moments.
+The team concluded that it is unlikely the king was wearing a helmet in his last moments.
 Soil taken from the remains was found to contain microscopic roundworm eggs.
-Several eggs were found in samples taken from the pelvis, where the king's intestines were, but not from the skull and only very small numbers were identified in soil surrounding the grave.
+Several eggs were found in samples taken from the pelvis, where the king's intestines were, but not from the skull, and only very small numbers were identified in soil surrounding the grave.
 The findings suggest that the higher concentration of eggs in the pelvic area probably arose from a roundworm infection the king suffered in his life, rather than from human waste dumped in the area at a later date, researchers said.
 The mayor of Leicester announced that the king's skeleton would be re-interred at Leicester Cathedral in early 2014, but a judicial review of that decision delayed the reinterment for a year.
 A museum to Richard III was opened in July 2014 in the Victorian school buildings next to the Greyfriars grave site.

 On 5 February 2013 Caroline Wilkinson of the University of Dundee conducted a facial reconstruction of Richard III, commissioned by the Richard III Society, based on 3D mappings of his skull.
 The face is described as "warm, young, earnest and rather serious".
 On 11 February 2014 the University of Leicester announced the project to sequence the entire genome of Richard III and one of his living relatives, Michael Ibsen, whose mitochondrial DNA confirmed the identification of the excavated remains.
 Richard III thus became the first ancient person of known historical identity whose genome has been sequenced.

 In November 2014, the results of the DNA testing were published, confirming that the maternal side was as previously thought.
 The paternal side, however, demonstrated some variance from what had been expected, with the DNA showing no links between Richard and Henry Somerset, 5th Duke of Beaufort, a purported descendant of Richard's great-great-grandfather Edward III of England.
 This could be the result of covert illegitimacy that does not reflect the accepted genealogies between Edward III and either Richard III or the 5th Duke of Beaufort.